fgero/dhcpv6-mod/README.md

 The new `/usr/sbin/odhcp6c` will :

-- Fetch the active DHCPv4 options values from `ubios-udapi-server` state file
+- Fetch the active DHCPv4 options values using the `ubios-udapi-client` API
 - Prepare the DHCPv6 options with required formats, customizable via configuration file `/data/local/etc/dhcpv6.conf`
 - Finally, `exec` Unifi's original `odhcp6c-org` with all the DHCPv6 options we prepared